What is PNP bill payment on a bank statement?

 It’s important to remember that the absence of the merchant’s name doesn’t automatically mean the charge is suspicious.
 It’s just a quirk of how some payment processing systems work.

-Common Reasons for PNP Bill Payment Appearances
+Common Reasons for PNP Bill Payment on Bank Statements

 Payments to Municipal and Government Services